open-telemetry/opentelemetry.io/content/en/docs/faas/_index.md

 applications have slightly different monitoring guidance and requirements than applications running on Kubernetes or Virtual Machines.

-The initial vendor scope of the FaaS documentation is around Azure, GCP, and AWS functions (Lambdas).
+The initial vendor scope of the FaaS documentation is around Microsoft Azure, Google Cloud Platform (GCP), and Amazon Web Services (AWS).
+AWS functions are also known as Lambda.

 ### Community Assets